John Lowther (died 1729)

 John Lowther (c.
 1684 – 1 July 1729) was an English landowner from Ackworth Park.

 He was the son of Ralph Lowther and Mary Lawson, and the grandson of Sir John Lowther, 1st Baronet.
-He was Member of Parliament for the borough of Pontefract from 1722 to 1729, alongside his second cousin Sir William Lowther, 1st Baronet, and died about four months after.
+He was member of parliament for the borough of Pontefract from 1722 to 1729, alongside his second cousin Sir William Lowther, 1st Baronet, and died about four months after his cousin.